 The Maori door used to open to a storage house, this is what I can find from the records in Glasgow.
 A storage house for food: pots for cooking, spices, rice.
 Necessary tools, necessary ingredients.

 But my interest lies in the surroundings of the door.
 Does it close on to the night?
 Is the sky lit by stars?
 What does the air smell like?
 Wet grass and summer excitement, or drought and longing?
 Is there a balmy wind?
 Is there a slight touch of mystery as Clarke walks toward the door with his wife?
 Are they holding hands?
 Are they happy or sad?
 Have they talked about this?
 Are they barefoot?
 Does he still drink tea?
 Does he miss winter mists?
 Is she comfortable with her body?
 Is she longing to be elsewhere?

 I imagine the couple walking to the storage house, I imagine Clarke unscrewing hinges.
 The lovers carry the door above their heads, feet sinking in the sand.
 They take it to the ship that shall embark for Scotland in the morning.
 Husband and wife will separate.
 The tribe will wake to a garner without an entrance.

 Helena and I walk in a too neat, too sparse Oxford park.
 We talk about memory but I don’t remember why.

 We think you can make memory videos, like old fashioned, awkward moving, silent films.
 I am convinced this is possible because I have done so.
 Once.
 During a night in Athens I promised to remember a moment forever.
 And I did, and I do, and I will.
 Despite what happened afterwards.

-You become camera, director, actress.
-You film the moment with yourself in it.
-You record a series of moments.
+You must become the camera, the director, the actress.
+You must film the moment with yourself in it.
+You must record a series of moments.
 I think we managed exactly this as we walked with Helena.
 There were falling leaves, a sunset amongst trees, a wind that was getting stronger and colder.

 So, I made moving memories twice.